Janhavi-240307/Food-Delivery-/README.md

-#  ugaBae – Food Delivery Website
+#  SugaBae – Food Delivery Website

 A responsive dessert delivery web app built with HTML, CSS, JavaScript, and powered by a Node.js backend.
 It includes a dynamic menu (from JSON), shopping cart, mobile navigation, customer reviews carousel, and more.